Unexpected Paris Sights To Add To Your Travel List

 Montmartre Cemetery

-Another arrondissement, another cemetery with famous Parisians buried there.
+Another quartier, another cemetery with famous Parisians buried there.
 The Montmartre Cemetery is tucked under a bridge in the 18th Arrondissement.
 Built on the site of a former limestone quarry, this below-ground-level burial ground hosts painter Edgar Degas, filmmaker François Truffaut, writer Alexandre Dumas, and even the executioner who chopped off the head of Louis XVI.

 Gobelins Paris – Tapestry Works